All Episodes

 That's what slowed down some of this.

-But that said, the fact that there are plenty of signs of of a criminal investigation, one has to wonder why it's been so slow.
+But that said, the fact that there are plenty of signs of a criminal investigation, one has to wonder why it's been so slow.

-But let's see, uh the evidence that I'm seeing in reporting, talking to sources, is there's a very active investigation.
+The evidence that I'm seeing in reporting, talking to sources, is there's a very active investigation.

-I hear the same thing, but I'm kind of tired of of telling my audience something that should have happened a long time ago.
+I hear the same thing, but I'm kind of tired of telling my audience something that should have happened a long time ago.

-And I you know, you keep hearing it's coming, coming, coming for good.
+You keep hearing it's coming, coming, coming.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hammond.

 And I'm Carol Markowitz.